Dr. Vicky Mesrie

 I am a licensed clinical psychologist, supervisor, and leadership and organizational consultant with a practice in New York City.
 I work with individuals, couples, clinicians, and leaders and organizations to help them implement deep, meaningful, and lasting change.

 In my clinical practice, I specialize in psychodynamic psychotherapy and psychoanalysis, which means that I privilege unconscious aspects of your experience in helping you to better understand yourself.
-People often seek me out for help with addressing a general sense of dissatisfaction, depression, anxiety, difficulty trusting others, trauma, abuse, shame and guilt, perfectionism, imposter syndrome, and/or obsessions and compulsions.
+People often seek me out for help addressing dissatisfaction, depression, anxiety, difficulty trusting others, trauma, abuse, shame and guilt, perfectionism, imposter syndrome, and/or obsessions and compulsions, among other difficulties.
 My approach is most helpful to those who want to develop a deeper understanding of themselves and their struggles, and who also sense that their difficulties likely have a deeper meaning.

 In my consulting work with leaders and organizations, I help individuals, leaders, teams, and organizations to understand and manage group dynamics.
 I work at the underbelly of team building, which means that I help people work through unconscious and conscious dynamics that get in the way of working collaboratively and effectively.
 I am aware that many people are struggling to survive in dysfunctional groups and organizations, and I am confident that working at this deeper unconscious level can help.
 I believe strongly that psychoanalysis can address systemic issues and dynamics that are reverberating at all levels of society.
 As such, I use a psychoanalytically-informed approach to help leaders, groups, and organizations in the broader community to develop increased self-awareness, collaboration and resilience, and adaptive performance.